BK-Devices/DjangoCars/README.md

 Further Details
 ---------------
-This project is developed on Eclipse IDE.
-We have use Tomcat 9 server for this project.
+This project is developed in Python using Django Framework.

 In this project for storing Data we have used MongoDB Database.
-And also, we have developed the Rest-Api.

-Further details of Rest-Api is given on Home page.